Students engage in an in-depth examination of the processes involved in the social construction

-- Discuss the relationship between sociological theory, research, and the criminal justice system.
+- Discuss the relationship between theory and research.

 - Discuss the contributions of sociological theories to our understanding of crime, deviance,

 - Explain how crime and deviance can be seen as social constructions.

-Unit 1: Sociological Perspectives on Crime and Deviance
+- Unit 1: Sociological Perspectives on Crime and Deviance

-Unit IV: The State and Social Control
+- Unit 4: The State and Social Control

 Required text and materials

 - Ksenych, E. Exploring deviance in Canada: A Reader.
-Don Mills, ON: Oxford University Press, 2011.
+Don Mills, ON: Oxford University

-Type: Textbook, ISBN: 978-0-19-543990-8
+Type: Textbook.
+ISBN: 978-0-19-543990-8

-Type: Textbook, ISBN: 978-0-13-175529-1
+Type: Custom Reprint.
+ISBN: 978-0-13-175529-1

-Open Learning Faculty Member
+Open Learning Faculty Member Information

 An Open Learning Faculty Member is available to assist students.
-Students will receive the necessary contact information at the start of your course.
+Students will receive the necessary contact information at the start of the course.